LeadRDRK/UmaPatcher/README.md

 **Note 2:** The signing key is unique for each installation of UmaPatcher.
 It is also a self-signed key; during installation, Google Play Protect will warn you of installing an untrusted app. **You can safely ignore this and tap on More Info -> Install anyways to continue installation.**

-### General tips
-- If you don't know anything about the options, it's best to leave them as default.
-- **DO NOT** tab out of the app or lock the screen(*) while the app is patching or syncing.
-Your device might terminate the app to save resources, which might lead to data corruption.
-- Backups are disabled for everything except master.mdb by default due to storage space concerns.
-If you want to be able to restore the original files later, remember to turn it on manually for each patcher.
-Note that it will take quite a bit of space with the story patcher.
-- Be patient while the story patcher is running.
-It's gonna take a while since there are thousands of files that need to be patched.

-\* The app will keep the screen on by itself, so your phone won't lock unless you do so manually.

 # Updating
 Simply tap on the sync icon on the top right of the Home screen to sync the latest changes from the